kacheio/docs/docs/reference/cache.md

 ## Configuration

 Kache provides several options for customizing the caching behavior.
-These configurations can be changed either permanently via the config file or temporarily via the cache configuration API.
+These configurations can be changed either permanently via the configuration file or temporarily via the configuration API.
 See the [Configuration reference](../intro/configuration.md) and [API reference](./api_specification.md#cache-configuration) for detailed explanations.

 ### Custom headers